* Bonds rally across credit spectrum, led by peripherals

 would end it "all at once" or that the Fed was "anywhere near

 raising short-term interest rates".

-Friday's rally was led by riskier euro zone debt, with
+Friday's bond rally was led by riskier euro zone debt, with

-Debt issued by bailed-out Portugal climbed even more
+Prices of debt issued by bailed-out Portugal rose even more

 "It's just a bounce from a very aggressive (sell-off)," one